On character table of Clifford groups: Introduction

 \section{Introduction}

-The Clifford group $\cC_n$ is one the most important algebraic structures in recent development of quantum information theory.
+The Clifford group $\cC_n$ is one the most important algebraic structures in recent development of quantum information.
 Not only the group itself, also its representation theory is playing an increasingly prominent role in quantum information.
-Among the representations of $\cC_n$, the matrix representation, or equivalently the tensor product of the standard representation and its dual, is known to have important real world applications in, for instances, quantum computing \cite{CTV, F+7}, quantum error correction \cite{Go1, Go2}, quantum image process \cite{McBS+,LC}, randomized benchmarking \cite{HWFW,HWW,WF}, and particularly unitary $t$-design \cite{BOZ,NWD,We,Zh,ZKGG}.
+Among the various representations of $\cC_n$, the matrix representation, or equivalently the tensor product of the standard representation and its dual, is known to have important real world applications in, for instances, quantum computing \cite{CTV, F+7}, quantum error correction \cite{Go1, Go2}, quantum image process \cite{McBS+,LC}, randomized benchmarking \cite{HWFW,HWW,WF}, and particularly unitary $t$-design \cite{BOZ,NWD,We,Zh,ZKGG}.

 As a consequence, to have a better understanding about the group structure of $\cC_n$ and its representation theory are natural and urgent tasks for us.
-Indeed, the structure and properties of $\cC_n$ are studied in \cite{Ap,GS,Gr,KMP,Oz,Sel} from different points of view with various emphases and applications.
+Indeed, the structure and properties of $\cC_n$ have been studied in \cite{Ap,GS,Gr,KMP,Oz,Sel} from different points of view with various emphases and applications.
 On the other hand, the matrix representation $\cM_{2^n}$ of $\cC_n$ are intensively studied for they are extremely useful in many applications mentioned above.
-In particular, the decomposition of $\cM_{2^n}$ into irreducible $\cC_n$-invariant subspaces is studied in \cite{WF}, its two-copy tensor product $(\cM_{2^n})^{\otimes 2}$ is studied in \cite{HWW}, see also \cite{SH} for some partial results and conjectures about its three-copy tensor product $(\cM_{2^n})^{\otimes 3}$.
+In particular, the decomposition of $\cM_{2^n}$ into irreducible $\cC_n$-invariant subspaces is studied in \cite{WF}, the decomposition of the two-copy tensor product $(\cM_{2^n})^{\otimes 2}$ is studied in \cite{HWW}, see also \cite{SH} for some partial results and conjectures about its three-copy tensor product $(\cM_{2^n})^{\otimes 3}$.

-Since $\cC_n$ is a finite group over the field of complex numbers, its character table is the most important core object in the study of its finite dimensional representations.
-It is a surprising fact that their character tables are still unavailable in literature, except for $n=1,2$ that were constructed or observed very recently in \cite{KMP,Ma}.
+Since $\cC_n$ is a finite group over the field of complex numbers, its character table is the most essential information in the study of its finite dimensional representations.
+It is a surprising fact that their character tables are still unavailable in literature, except for $n=1,2$ that were constructed or observed very recently \cite{KMP,Ma}.

 In this article, we construct the character table of $\cC_n$ for $n\leq 3$ and as a consequence, we are able to decompose any finite dimensional representation into a direct sum of its irreducible constituents simply by solving linear equations.
 As illustrating examples, we decompose $(\cM_{2^n})^{\otimes m}$ for several $m$ for each $1\leq n\leq 3$.
 For $m=1,2$, our result recovers the results in \cite{HWW,WF}, and our approach works uniformly well for any reasonably large $m\geq 3$.